cloudmesh-community/fa19-516-158/project/report.md

 * Remove /bin/java - On Debian, the link is

-  :o: command is not given

   /usr/lib/jvm/java-11-openjdk-armhf/bin/java, so JAVA_HOME should be
   /usr/lib/jvm/java-11-openjdk-armhf.

 * Update the hadoop-env.sh under ~/hadoop/etc/hadoop as:

-  :o: this can be done with a script and hidden

 export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-armhf